p0lyw0lf/physarum-36p-rs/README.md

 the settings to let you know what mode you're in.
 Then, modifying parameters can be done like normal, only the currently selected parameter will be yellow instead.

+### Controlling Music Playback

+Music playback is controlled with function keys that correspond to media keys on my laptop.
+These will not be the same media keys on all laptops, but too bad I'm writing this for me.

+* F2: Seek backwards 10s
+* F3: Play/Pause
+* F4: Seek forwards 10s

+There is no way to configure seek distance at this time.